egwilborn/unit-2-project/README.md

 # Next Steps

 - Add in a sorting feature on the index so a user can sort based on genre or ratings
+- Add a user page where the logged in user can view what podcasts they are following and what they recommend
-- Add in a top podcasts chart based on the top ratings to see what everyone is listeing to
+- Add in a top podcasts chart based on the top ratings to see what everyone is listening to